atulic/blog-api/README.md

 ### Getting Started

 The following makes the assumption that Go is already installed on your machine.
 To verify, run `go version`.
+Alternatively, we can run in a Docker container.

 The server will run by default on localhost:4000.